Records

 Records can be modified by clicking on individual fields or checklist items.

-Use the Conversations to add comments and mention users.
+Use the Conversation Thread to add comments and mention users.

 Attach supporting documents directly to the record for context.